GeorgRis/Tia-openness-python/README.md

 # Tia-openness-python

 ## Overview
-Tia-openness-python is a project developed by Georg Risøy for Tratec Norcon.
+Tia-openness-python is a project developed by Georg Risøy for Tratec Norcon(2024).
 The project aims to provide Python-based tools and scripts for automating Siemens TIA Portal using the TIA Portal Openness API.
 Many of the functions included are designed to streamline and automate tasks within TIA Portal.

 ## Features
 - **Automation Scripts:** Scripts to automate common tasks in TIA Portal.